|Position:||Director of Operations|

-Former Husker volleyball standout Lindsay Peterson is in her eighth year as Director of Operations for the Nebraska volleyball program.
+Former Husker volleyball standout Lindsay Peterson is in her ninth year as Director of Operations for the Nebraska volleyball program.
 A former Husker volleyball captain and one of the greatest defensive players in school history, Peterson was hired in 2006 after serving assistant coaching stints at Northern Colorado and Virginia Tech.

 At Nebraska, Peterson handles a variety of duties for the Husker volleyball team, including team travel, budgeting, coordinating tournaments and camps and assisting visiting teams.
 She also serves as a liaison for volleyball support units, including facilities and events, media relations, marketing, compliance, HuskerVision, the ticket office, alumni and The Match Club.
 She also provides radio color commentary during Nebraska’s road matches.
 In addition to her duties on the Husker staff, Peterson serves as a club coach for Nebraska Juniors, helping the 15-and-under team to a USA Junior Olympic National title in 2010.